Fan dance

 Out of the Darkness, an annual AIDS remembrance event every December 1st hosted by AREA, GMHC and Heritage of Pride, sponsored by the Keith Haring Foundation, has included such a tribe of fan and flag dancers as opening and closing performers for the evenings ceremonies many times noting in their program that these are ritual dances done upon a person's death.
 It is also a dance seen at a child's first birthday celebration of life where people remember all the children who did not survive those early months as bodies adjust to living outside the womb.

 In the UK, the fan dance has also been used in the finals of the Miss Nude UK 2000 competition and for The Windmill in Soho where it replaced the tradition of nude tableaux which has since been replaced by table dancing.

 In 1998 Thelma Houston had 40 fan and flag dancers accompany her off the gangplank of the Queen of Hearts paddle wheel boat onto the stage at Chelsea Piers for the Dance on Manhattan fundraiser.
 Gloria Gaynor did similar the year prior with 16 men.
 Loleatta Holloway danced with just one man at the third of these annuals.

-Movies and TV

-In 1957 in the Perry Mason TV series, the last episode of 1957 was "The Case of the Fan-Dancer's Horse".
-This is Episode 15 of Season 1.
-This episode contains two scenes with fan dancing.

-In an episode of the Australian TV series Miss Fisher's Murder Mysteries set in the 1920s the protagonist, private detective Phryne Fisher, goes undercover as a fan dancer in a gentleman's club (Series 2, Episode 1 "Murder Most Scandalous").
+In popular culture

-The 1963 film Gypsy is a musical about Gypsy Rose Lee a noted fan dancer.
+The 1963 film Gypsy is a musical about Gypsy Rose Lee, a noted fan dancer.

-The 1983 film The Right Stuff, has an extended scene featuring an actress playing Sally Rand performing a fan dance.
-This movie is about the Mercury Seven, the military pilots who were selected to be the astronauts for Project Mercury, the first human spaceflight by the United States.

-In the 1989 film Star Trek V: The Final Frontier, in order to distract the guards Uhura performs a fan dance.

-The Simpsons episode "Bart After Dark" has belly dancer/showgirl Shauna "Princess Kashmir" Tipton doing a fan dance at Maison Derriere.